mchlbrnhrd/mbLib/README.md

   // function ID
   int fid = 0;

+  // getKey is a function which returns which key is pressed
-  int key=getKey();
+  // for example from push buttons int key=getKey();

   // go to deeper or upper layer? bool layerChanged=false;

-  // assume key holds current pressed key on a keyboard switch(key) {
+  // call menu methods regarding pressed key switch(key) {
     case KeyExit:
       g_Menu.exit();